Menu Organizations - Disability Info SA

 Training: The NCPD is proud to be in a position to offer various SETA accredited training courses ( short course, learnerships and internships) together with corporate partners whom then get their BBBEE POINTS for the DTI scorecard.
 We also do short training of Professionals in the Services and Health profession , for which these professionals get CPD points.
 The courses for architects, and other professionals is not accredited for CPD points.
 Other training includes Caregiver training for carers of children or adults; Governance training; Fundraising training; Disability Equity training; Reasonable accommodation; Inclusive design; Various impairments and the implications; Drivers of persons with disabilities; Human Rights and advocacy; Assistive device repairs & Transport and driving training.
 The majority of training sessions can be tailor-made to suit your needs.

-Universal Design & Access: Persons with disabilities including The Deaf and persons with Hearing Impairments are often excluded from many events, services, information, communication, products and venues, due to all users were not considered during the planning phases.
+Universal Design & Access: Persons with disabilities are excluded from many events, services, information, communication, products and venues, due to all users were not considered during the planning phases.
 The National Council of and for Persons with Disabilities can assist to prevent this from happening by applying Universal Design Principals during the design phase.

 Hearing loss training and empowerment activities: Hearing loss can happen to anyone and NCPD would like to address the lack of services and support for this marginalised group through specific training and empowerment activities.